 Portland State College.
 Department of Art

 Date of Publication

 Master of Science in Teaching (M.S.T.) in Art

-1 online resource (35 leaves, mounted ill.)
+1 online resource (35 pages)

-Stevens, Daniel Lee, "Color in salt glaze" (1967).
+Stevens, Daniel Lee, "Color in Salt Glaze" (1968).
 Dissertations and Theses.
 Paper 561.